bigkahuna443/SkinModHelper/README.md

 **For Mappers**:

-Use the SkinModSwapTrigger to change the player's skin to any loaded skin mod!
+Use the Skin Swap Trigger to change the player's skin to any loaded skin mod!
+Usable in Ahorn or Lönn.

 **For Skin Modders**: